maximilien/musings/blogs/cloud_foundry/cf_service_keys.md

 If the current user has [Space Manager or Space Auditor](https://docs.cloudfoundry.org/concepts/roles.html) priviledge, a response code `404 Not Found` will be returned.

 ## List

-As a developer or admin user, Service Keys can be retrieved by HTTP GET operation on the service_keys endpoint without any parameter.
+As a developer or admin user, Service Keys can be retrieved by HTTP GET operation on the `/service_keys` endpoint without any parameter.
 But Space Manager and Auditor user can't retrieve the Service Keys which means 0 results will be returned.

 ```
 GET /v2/service_keys